 Sometimes when patients get too many dermal fillers and Botox, they tend to look more plastic than natural.
 However, because of the science behind Sculptra, you can expect to receive a more subtle and natural look.
 Although you will see noticeably visible results, they will make you look younger rather than plastic.

-If you are interested in learning more about Sculptra or if you would like to schedule a consultation, contact Dr. Thomas F. Crais today!
+If you are interested in learning more about Sculptra or if you would like to schedule a consultation, contact Dr. Tom F. Crais today!